 Recent and Upcoming

-- October 5-7, 2018: I will present a poster “Toward a unified analysis of Japanese evidential youda: a Causal Bayesian approach” (with Muyi Yang) at NELS 49.
-The abstract is here.
+- October 5-7, 2018: I presented a poster “Toward a unified analysis of Japanese evidential youda: a Causal Bayesian approach” (with Muyi Yang) at NELS 49.

-- July 27, 2018: I will give a talk “Toward a unified analysis of Japanese evidential youda: a Causal Bayesian approach” (with Muyi Yang) at Semantics Research Group in Tokyo.
+- July 27, 2018: I gave a talk “Toward a unified analysis of Japanese evidential youda: a Causal Bayesian approach” (with Muyi Yang) at Semantics Research Group in Tokyo.

-- July 2, 2018: I gave a talk on Japanese counterfactuals (with Stefan Kaufmann) @ Ritsumeikan, Kyoto.
+- July 2, 2018: I gave a talk on “Past-as-Past in Japanese counterfactuals” (with Stefan Kaufmann) @ Ritsumeikan, Kyoto.

 - June 28, 2018: Muyi Yang and I presented our work on Japanese accent shift at 記述研 (Kijutsu-ken) @ Kyoto University.

 - April 26-28, 2018: I gave a talk “Past-as-Past in Japanese counterfactuals” (with Stefan Kaufmann) at CLS 54.
 The slides are here.